What does it cost?

 - Parents will meet with assigned site office certified teacher quarterly to discuss student progress and turn in work samples

-Families can be reimbursed up to $50 of monthly charges.
-Internet charges are NOT taken out of student allotments.
+Families can be reimbursed up to $50 for monthly charges.
+Internet charges are NOT taken out of student allotments but are over and above the allotment.
 Please refer to the CyberLynx Handbook for more information, reimbursement forms, and restrictions.

 Late Enrollees are students who enroll during the “count” period (typically the month of October).
 Students enrolling during this period will have an adjusted student fund account.
 Please contact the site office for a funding chart.